top of page

 Executive Director

-Soon it will be time for the FISH FLING (June 9), our annual celebration to commemorate the year's activities and for the chance to meet with and share an evening of fun and food with people who have supported FISH over the years.
-This will be a celebration of FISH's 55 years of serving people in need in the Reston and Herndon community.
-As in the past, a major focus of the evening will be a silent auction of valuable and varied items provided by businesses and members of the community.
-There are always things to bid on that people find very attractive and valuable.
-We will also recognize the contributions of various individuals to the FISH mission by rewarding then with “starfish” designation.
+June 9 was the date for our annual celebration to commemorate the year's activities and for the chance to meet with and share an evening of fun and food with people who have supported FISH over the years.
+We celebrated FISH's 55 years of serving people in need in the Reston and Herndon community.
+As in the past, a major focus of the evening was a silent auction of valuable and varied items provided by businesses and members of the community.
+We will also recognized the contributions of various individuals to the FISH mission by rewarding them with “starfish” designation.

-A highlight of the evening will be the presentation of a short video documentary about FISH prepared by students at George Mason University.
+A highlight of the evening was the presentation of a short video documentary about FISH prepared by students at George Mason University.

 The FLNG is an occasion to celebrate, but it is also an important source of funding for FISH.
 In addition to receipts from the sale of auction items, we receive revenue when organizations and individuals become sponsors.